Cincinnati: Society

 Cincinnati, being a rivertown crossroads, depended on trade with the slave states south of the Ohio River at a time when thousands of black people were settling in the free state of Ohio.
-Most of them came after the Civil War and were from Kentucky and Virginia with many of them fugitives who had sought freedom and work in the North.
+Most of them came after the American Civil War and were from Kentucky and Virginia with many of them fugitives who had sought freedom and work in the North.
 In the antebellum years, the majority of native-born whites in the city came from northern states, primarily Pennsylvania.
 Though 57 percent of whites migrated from free states, 26 percent were from southern states and they retained their cultural support for slavery.
-This quickly led to tensions between pro-slavery residents and those in favor of abolitionism and lifting restrictions on free black people, as codified in the "Black Code" of 1804.
+This quickly led to tensions between pro-slavery residents and abolitionists who sought lifting restrictions on free black people, as codified in the "Black Code" of 1804.
+In the pre-Civil War period, Cincinnati had been called "a Southern city on free soil".

-Germans were among the earliest newcomers, migrating from Pennsylvania and the backcountry of Virginia and Tennessee.
-General David Ziegler succeeded General St. Clair in command at Fort Washington.
-After the conclusion of the Northwest Indian War and removal of Native Americans to the west, he was elected as Cincinnati's first town president (equivalent to a mayor) in 1802.
-Cincinnati was influenced by Irishmen, and Prussians and Saxons (northern Germans), seeking to emigrate away from crowding and strife.
-In 1830 residents with German roots made up 5% of the population, as many had migrated from Pennsylvania; ten years later this had increased to 30%.
-Thousands of Germans entered the city after the Prussian revolution of 1848, and by 1900, more than 60 percent of its population was of Prussian background.
-The menial-jobbed, aggravated Irish often organized mobs, and the Germans, far away from their Pennsylvania Dutch connections, did the same.
-Thus, leaders of the city had to use fortifying measures against the arrivals' clashes.

 Volatile social conditions saw riots in 1829, when many black people lost their homes and property.
 As the Irish entered the city in the late 1840s, they competed with black people at the lower levels of the economy.
 White-led riots against black people occurred in 1836, when an abolitionist press was twice destroyed; and in 1842.
 More than 1,000 black people abandoned the city after the 1829 riots.
 Black people in Philadelphia and other major cities raised money to help the refugees recover from the destruction.
 By 1842 black people had become better established in the city; they defended themselves and their property in the riot, and worked politically as well.

-The emigres, while having been widely discussed, never overtook settlers in population.
-Nearby Waynesville hosts the yearly Ohio Sauerkraut Festival, and Cincinnati hosts several big yearly events which commemorate connections to the Old World.
+Germans were among the earliest newcomers, migrating from Pennsylvania, Virginia and Tennessee.
+David Ziegler succeeded Arthur St. Clair in command at Fort Washington.
+After the conclusion of the Northwest Indian War and removal of Native Americans to the west, he was elected as Cincinnati's first town president in 1802.
+Cincinnati was influenced by Irishmen, and Prussians and Saxons (northern Germans), seeking to emigrate away from crowding and strife.
+In 1830, residents with German roots made up 5% of the population, as many had migrated from Pennsylvania; ten years later this had increased to 30%.
+Thousands of Germans entered the city after the German revolutions of 1848–49, and by 1900, more than 60 percent of its population was of Prussian background.
+The menial-jobbed, aggravated Irish often organized mobs, and the Germans, far away from their Pennsylvania Dutch connections, did the same.
+Traditions and celebrations of the city's immigrant communities have been sustained; nearby Waynesville hosts the yearly Ohio Sauerkraut Festival, and Cincinnati hosts several big yearly events which commemorate connections to the Old World.
 Oktoberfest Zinzinnati, Bockfest, and the Taste of Cincinnati feature local restaurateurs.